mhbeals/NewspaperDissector/README.md

 **An example line of the file is as follows:**

-'1820	6	15	Caledonian Mercury	1	1	1	Advert	Meeting	Dumfries	Dumfries	l	r	"This is an example article text"'
+`1820	6	15	Caledonian Mercury	1	1	1	Advert	Meeting	Dumfries	Dumfries	l	r	"This is an example article text"`

 Please report any errors or exceptions to the author, [M. H. Beals](m.h.beals@lboro.ac.uk)